 There are currently over 2 million women and girls with disability in Australia and they represent one of the most marginalised and excluded groups in the country.
 They experience widespread discrimination and violations of their rights and freedoms.

-The development of Our Place demonstrates what active and meaningful participation of women and girls with disability looks like in practice.
-The new Our Place website was created by and for women and girls with disability.
-Over 100 women and girls with disability across Australia helped to create the new and innovative Our Place website.
+The development of Our Site demonstrates what active and meaningful participation of women and girls with disability looks like in practice.
+The new Our Site website was created by and for women and girls with disability.
+Over 100 women and girls with disability across Australia helped to create the new and innovative Our Site website.
 It is full of important and accessible information for and by women and girls with disability.

-The Our Place website also showcases real stories from over 40 women with disability across Australia.
+The Our Site website also showcases real stories from over 40 women with disability across Australia.

-To learn more about the rights of women and girls with disability, head to the website: ourplace.wwda.org.au.
+To learn more about the rights of women and girls with disability, head to the website: oursite.wwda.org.au.

 Media and Communications Officer